9 Tips for Your YouTube SEO Strategy

 Just as English captions make your videos accessible to more viewers, subtitles in other languages will further expand your audience.
 YouTube Product Manager at Google, Brad Ellis, stresses the demand for multi-lingual subtitles:

 Foreign language subtitles let international and non-native English speaking viewers enjoy your videos.
 Even more exciting: search engines will index your translated caption files and include your video in search results in those languages.
-This can be huge for YouTube SEO since you have a better chance of ranking higher for non-English keywords due to lower competition.
+This can be huge for a YouTube SEO strategy since you have a better chance of ranking higher for non-English keywords due to lower competition.

 Just remember to always check your translations for accuracy.